 A third popular moniker is pineapple palm, based on the fibrous grey-brown trunk’s shape beneath its crown.

-As with other members of the Phoenix genera, like Phoenix Roebelenii (pygmy date palm) this palm has modified leaflets at the leaf bases, resembling sharp spines.
+As with other members of the Phoenix genera, like Phoenix Roebelenii (dwarf date palm) this palm has modified leaflets at the leaf bases, resembling sharp spines.

 The crown of the Canary Date Palm is rounded with dark green pinnate, feathery leaves approximately 18’ feet long with 80 to 100 individual pinnae extending 8′ to 15 ¾’ feet from each side of the rachis.

 Due to its hardiness in a wide range of environments, this evergreen is one of the widest distributed palms in the world, with successful plantings from Ireland to New Zealand.